-Q: What’s the strategy for SMEs in 2020 and which tool?
+Q: What’s the strategy for SMEs and which tool?

 BH: Do a search for the 10 or 20 most important words to your business and look at the search results.
 If they are not descriptive and compelling and make people want to click more than other choices, update them.